QuentinRa/blog.quentinra.dev/proj/design-patterns/creation/factory.md

 [Go back](..)

+When using a factory, you're adding a layer of abstraction and hiding, using another class, the real object (and its class) that you created.

 This is a class with methods like this `createObject() : A` in which A can be

 * abstract (an interface, an abstract class, ...)